cccswann/final-450/README.md

 <details>
     <summary><strong>Heap</strong></summary>

   - Implement a Maxheap/MinHeap using arrays and recursion.
   - Sort an Array using heap.
 (HeapSort)
   - Maximum of all subarrays of size k.
   - “k” largest element in an array
   - Kth smallest and largest element in an unsorted array
   - Merge “K” sorted arrays. [ IMP ]
   - Merge 2 Binary Max Heaps
   - Kth largest sum continuous subarrays
   - Leetcode- reorganize strings
   - Merge “K” Sorted Linked Lists [V.IMP]
   - Smallest range in “K” Lists
   - Median in a stream of Integers
   - Check if a Binary Tree is Heap
   - Connect “n” ropes with minimum cost
   - Convert BST to Min Heap
   - Convert min heap to max heap
   - Rearrange characters in a string such that no two adjacent are same.
   - Minimum sum of two numbers formed from digits of an array

 </details>

 <details>
     <summary><strong>Graph</strong></summary>

   - Create a Graph, print it
   - Implement BFS algorithm
   - Implement DFS Algo
   - Detect Cycle in Directed Graph using BFS/DFS Algo
   - Detect Cycle in UnDirected Graph using BFS/DFS Algo
   - Search in a Maze
   - Minimum Step by Knight
   - flood fill algo
   - Clone a graph
   - Making wired Connections
   - word Ladder
   - Dijkstra algo
   - Implement Topological Sort
   - Minimum time taken by each job to be completed given by a Directed Acyclic Graph
   - Find whether it is possible to finish all tasks or not from given dependencies
   - Find the no. of Isalnds
   - Given a sorted Dictionary of an Alien Language, find order of characters
   - Implement Kruksal’sAlgorithm
   - Implement Prim’s Algorithm
   - Total no. of Spanning tree in a graph
   - Implement Bellman Ford Algorithm
   - Implement Floyd warshallAlgorithm
   - Travelling Salesman Problem
   - Graph ColouringProblem
   - Snake and Ladders Problem
   - Find bridge in a graph
   - Count Strongly connected Components(Kosaraju Algo)
   - Check whether a graph is Bipartite or Not
   - Detect Negative cycle in a graph
   - Longest path in a Directed Acyclic Graph
   - Journey to the Moon
   - Cheapest Flights Within K Stops
   - Oliver and the Game
   - Water Jug problem using BFS
   - Water Jug problem using BFS
   - Find if there is a path of more thank length from a source
   - M-ColouringProblem
   - Minimum edges to reverse o make path from source to destination
   - Paths to travel each nodes using each edge(Seven Bridges)
   - Vertex Cover Problem
   - Chinese Postman or Route Inspection
   - Number of Triangles in a Directed and Undirected Graph
   - Minimise the cashflow among a given set of friends who have borrowed money from each other
   - Two Clique Problem

 </details>

 <details>
     <summary><strong>Trie</strong></summary>

   - Construct a trie from scratch
   - Find shortest unique prefix for every word in a given list
   - Word Break Problem | (Trie solution)
   - Given a sequence of words, print all anagrams together
   - Implement a Phone Directory
   - Print unique rows in a given boolean matrix

 </details>

 <details>
     <summary><strong>Dynamic Programming</strong></summary>

   - Coin ChangeProblem
   - Knapsack Problem
   - Binomial CoefficientProblem
   - Permutation CoefficientProblem
   - Program for nth Catalan Number
   - Matrix Chain Multiplication
   - Edit Distance
   - Subset Sum Problem
   - Friends Pairing Problem
   - Gold Mine Problem
   - Assembly Line SchedulingProblem
   - Painting the Fenceproblem
   - Maximize The Cut Segments
   - Longest Common Subsequence
   - Longest Repeated Subsequence
   - Longest Increasing Subsequence
   - Space Optimized Solution of LCS
   - LCS (Longest Common Subsequence) of three strings
   - Maximum Sum Increasing Subsequence
   - Count all subsequences having product less than K
   - Longest subsequence such that difference between adjacent is one
   - Maximum subsequence sum such that no three are consecutive
   - Egg Dropping Problem
   - Maximum Length Chain of Pairs
   - Maximum size square sub-matrix with all 1s
   - Maximum sum of pairs with specific difference
   - Min Cost PathProblem
   - Maximum difference of zeros and ones in binary string
   - Minimum number of jumps to reach end
   - Minimum cost to fill given weight in a bag
   - Minimum removals from array to make max –min <= K
   - Longest Common Substring
   - Count number of ways to reacha given score in a game
-    - Count Balanced Binary Trees of Height h
+  - Count Balanced Binary Trees of Height
   - LargestSum Contiguous Subarray [V>V>V>V IMP ]
   - Smallest sum contiguous subarray
   - Unbounded Knapsack (Repetition of items allowed)
   - Word Break Problem
   - Largest Independent Set Problem
   - Partition problem
   - Longest Palindromic Subsequence
   - Count All Palindromic Subsequence in a given String
   - Longest Palindromic Substring
   - Longest alternating subsequence
   - Weighted Job Scheduling
   - Coin game winner where every player has three choices
   - Count Derangements (Permutation such that no element appears in its original position) [ IMPORTANT ]
   - Maximum profit by buying and selling a share at most twice [ IMP ]
   - Optimal Strategy for a Game
   - Optimal Binary Search Tree
   - Palindrome PartitioningProblem
   - Word Wrap Problem
   - Mobile Numeric Keypad Problem [ IMP ]
   - Boolean Parenthesization Problem
   - Largest rectangular sub-matrix whose sum is 0
   - Largest area rectangular sub-matrix with equal number of 1’s and 0’s [ IMP ]
   - Maximum sum rectangle in a 2D matrix
   - Maximum profit by buying and selling a share at most k times
   - Find if a string is interleaved of two other strings
   - Maximum Length of Pair Chain

 </details>

 <details>
     <summary><strong>Bit Manipulation</strong></summary>

   - Count set bits in an integer
   - Find the two non-repeating elements in an array of repeating elements
   - Count number of bits to be flipped to convert A to B
   - Count total set bits in all numbers from 1 to n
   - Program to find whether a no is power of two
   - Find position of the only set bit
   - Copy set bits in a range
   - Divide two integers without using multiplication, division and mod operator
   - Calculate square of a number without using *, / and pow()
   - Power Set

 </details>